privacyguides/privacyguides.org/docs/tools.en.md

 ??? info "Operating System Disk Encryption"

     For encrypting your operating system drive, we typically recommend using whichever encryption tool your operating system provides, whether that is **BitLocker** on Windows, **FileVault** on macOS, or **LUKS** on Linux.
-These tools are available out of the box and typically utilize hardware encryption elements such as a TPM that other full-disk encryption software like VeraCrypt will not.
+These tools are included with the operating system and typically utilize hardware encryption elements such as a TPM that other full-disk encryption software like VeraCrypt do not.
 VeraCrypt is still suitable for non-operating system disks such as external drives, especially drives that may be accessed from multiple operating systems.

     [Learn more :material-arrow-right:](encryption.md##operating-system-included-full-disk-encryption-fde)